digitalpicnic-org/Aquarium/README.md

 This project was developed for display a simulation paper fishs aquarium

+## Scenario Sequence
+1. Access to StreamingAssets folder
+2. Open config.json and edit what you want to initially
+3. Open the program and waiting for python TCP connect to step up add new fish in aquarium
+4. You can add a new fish Manually by Spawner Key code ( 1 - 7 : Tuna, Shark, Parrotfish, Dolphin, Dugong, Whale, Turtle )

 ## Feature
 - Each fish unit has own setting and move style
 - Implement 2D fish move likes 3D by Shader graph